 2. Select a divine location rife with natural beauty

-The second element necessary for a romantic UK road trip is a stunning destination.
-Luckily, there are sooo many romantic places in Europe.
+The second element necessary for a romantic road trip is a stunning destination.
+A UK road trip is ideal for this—particularly a Scotland or Wales road trip.
+It can be hard to choose since there are sooo many romantic places in Europe.
 There were so many options for us with Esemerelda, but autumn seemed like a great time to choose somewhere chilly and mountainous.
 We’d never been to Wales, so off we set to visit Snowdonia National Park, a place that looked simply gorgeous (and is found on many a UK bucket list), and it did not disappoint.

 From Esmerelda’s home in Devon, we drove 4-5 hours north into Snowdonia.
 Nathan was our driver (as I cannot drive a manual, nor do I do well on the left side of the road) and he drove expertly.
 It always takes some getting used to when switching to the left side, but Nathan is a champ and I am always so impressed with how easily he picks it up.
 In the passenger’s seat, I served as navigator, but I couldn’t have done so without the help of our sat nav.
 Be SURE to get the sat nav (aka GPS) when you hire your van, as this will ensure you make all the proper turns when driving—particularly helpful on those oh so fun roundabouts!